-The Group has an FRS102 accumulated income and expenditure deficit of £2,867,000 (2016: £498,000) and cash balances of £6,883,000 (2016: £5,982,000).
-The College continues to accumulate reserves based on strong operating performance.
-The cash balances will be used to support the development and implementation of the new strategic plan and property masterplan.
+The Group has an FRS102 accumulated income and expenditure reserve of £3,889,000 (2017: Deficit £2,867,000) and cash balances of £7,466,000 (2017: £6,883,000).
+The College continued to accumulate reserves based on good operating performance and the one off land sale (Wear Barton).
+The cash balances will be used to support the development and implementation of the strategic plan, property masterplan and rewarding staff based on overall college performance.

-Tangible fixed asset additions during the year amounted to £3,538,000.
-This was split between new buildings of £843,000, equipment purchased of £287,000 and assets under construction of £2,408,000.
+Tangible fixed asset additions during the year amounted to £2,387,000.
+This was split between new buildings of £1,374,000, equipment purchased of £877,000 and assets under construction of £136,000.

 The College has significant reliance on the funding bodies for its principle funding source, largely from recurrent grants.
-In 2016/17 funding body grants provided 77% of the College's total income.
+In 2017/18 funding body grants provided 76% of the College's total income.

-The College has two subsidiary companies, Aplus Training (SW) Limited, and Ecole Limited, both of which are dormant.
-The operations of Aplus Training (SW) Ltd now operate as part of the Business and IT faculty within the College.
+The College has two subsidiary companies, Aplus Training (SW) Limited, and Exeter College Services Limited (previously Ecole Limited), both of which are dormant.
+In addition, the Group has purchased Exeter College Apprentices Ltd in year for delivery of non-levy (SME) apprenticeships.
+This has a year end of July 2019 for it's first year of operation, as part of Exeter College.